Azure/missionlz-edge/docs/Deployment_container_setup.md

 ## Container \<create\>

-Clone the repo and run the following from a command prompt in which docker client is installed and has access to docker service.
+Clone the repo and run the following from a command prompt in which Docker client is installed and has access to Docker service.
 Also run from repo's root directory.

-- Create new container from dockerfile: use your own naming in place of shawngib/syndication
+- Create new container from Dockerfile:

   ```bash
   docker build -t <image_name> .